thegetty/scores/README.md

 4. Run `quire epub`

-5. Unzip resulting file, paste the required accessibility metadata items into the `<head>` of the `package.opf` file, and re-zip.
+5. Unzip resulting file, paste the required accessibility metadata items into the `<metadata>` of the `package.opf` file, and re-zip.

     ```html
     <meta property="schema:accessibilitySummary">This publications meets baseline accessibility standards</meta>